JabRef/GSoC/README.md

 - For questions about JabRef in general or about some GSoC project idea: ask publicly, so others can benefit.
 - For questions about your own proposal: ask your possible mentors directly.

-Following these practices helps your questions get answered efficiently and keeps the community productive.

 ## Community etiquette